By the end of this section, you will be able to:

 At any given time in the Milky Way, the majority of the interstellar gas by mass and volume is in the form of atomic hydrogen.
 The much-denser molecular clouds occupy a tiny fraction of the volume of interstellar space but add roughly 30% to the total mass of gas between the stars.
 Conversely, the hot gas produced by supernova explosions contributes a negligible mass but occupies a significant fraction of the volume of interstellar space.
 H II regions, though they are visually spectacular, constitute only a very small fraction of either the mass or volume of interstellar material.

 However, the interstellar medium is not a closed system.
 Gas from intergalactic space constantly falls onto the Milky Way due to its gravity, adding new gas to the interstellar medium.
 Conversely, in giant molecular clouds where gas collects together due to gravity, the gas can collapse to form new stars, as discussed in The Birth of Stars and the Discovery of Planets outside the Solar System.
 This process locks interstellar matter into stars.
 As the stars age, evolve, and eventually die, massive stars lose a large fraction of their mass, and low-mass stars lose very little.
 On average, roughly one-third of the matter incorporated into stars goes back into interstellar space.
 Supernova explosions have so much energy that they can drive interstellar mass out of the Galaxy and back into intergalactic space.
 Thus, the total amount of mass of the interstellar medium is set by a competition between the gain of mass from intergalactic space, the conversion of interstellar mass into stars, and the loss of interstellar mass back into intergalactic space due to supernovae.
-This entire process is known as the baryon cycle—baryon is from the Latin word for “heavy,” and the cycle has this name because it is the repeating process that the heavier components of the universe—the atoms—undergo.
+This entire process is known as the baryon cycle—baryon is from the Greek word for “heavy,” and the cycle has this name because it is the repeating process that the heavier components of the universe—the atoms—undergo.

 The Cycle of Dust and Heavy Elements